-Presently, DWR and the U.S. Army Corps of Engineers are jointly moving forward on a combined EIR/EIS concerning alternatives to remediate the safety deficiencies that have been identified at San Clemente Dam.
-A Final combined EIR/EIS is expected to be completed in 2007.
-In the interim, DWR has directed CAW to draw San Clemente Reservoir down and maintain it 10 feet lower than the spillway, except between February 1 and April 15 (to allow for downstream migration of steelhead).
+The DWR and the U.S. Army Corps of Engineers finalized a combined EIR/EIS in January 2008 concerning alternatives to remediate the safety deficiencies that have been identified at San Clemente Dam.
+CAW supports an alternative in which the dam would be buttressed to address the safety issues.
+The California Coastal Conservancy and other State and Federal agencies, along with citizens groups, support the Dam Removal and Reroute Alternative which consists of: storing sediment in the Carmel River portion of the reservoir; removal of the dam, and rerouting the Carmel River into San Clemente Creek.
+Funding for this alternative is uncertain.
+In the interim, DWR has continued to direct CAW to draw San Clemente Reservoir down and maintain it 10 feet lower than the spillway, except between February 1 and April 30 (to allow for downstream migration of steelhead).